Joe-uwu/context-graph-agent/docs/design/hybrid-retrieval.md

 - **Subgraph** — a serialized k-hop neighborhood.
 For "give me the context around X."
 - **Document** — chunked Notion pages, Slack threads, PR descriptions.
 For content search.

-Embedding generation runs on Modal GPU workers (batched) with a hosted-API fallback for local dev.
+Embedding generation calls any OpenAI-compatible `/v1/embeddings` endpoint (`CORTEX_EMBEDDING_PROVIDER=openai`), with a dependency-free hashing embedder as the offline default so the arm runs with no key.
+An in-memory index backs the default runtime and Qdrant backs production.
 Vectors are versioned by model id so a model upgrade re-embeds lazily rather than invalidating everything at once.

 ---

 ## Caching

-Result sets are cached in Redis keyed by a hash of `(org_id, query, anchor, filters, arm_weights)` with a short TTL, since the underlying graph changes.
-Embeddings are cached by content hash (identical text embeds once).
+Result sets can be cached (keyed by a hash of `(org_id, query, anchor, filters, arm_weights)`) with a short TTL, since the underlying graph changes; the Redis-backed cache is a scaling target.
+Embeddings are cached in-process by content hash (identical text embeds once).
 LLM-facing retrieval and dashboard search share the cache, so a question the reasoning layer already asked is free when a user asks it too.

 ---